faust-streaming/faust/README.md

 ### Can I use Faust with Twisted

 Yes!
-Use the ``asyncio`` reactor implementation: https://twistedmatrix.com/documents/17.1.0/api/twisted.internet.asyncioreactor.html
+Use the `asyncio` reactor implementation: https://twistedmatrix.com/documents/17.1.0/api/twisted internet.asyncioreactor.html

 ### Will you support Python 2.7 or Python 3.5